Trump, Seeking to Flip Senate, Stumps in Montana for Sheehy

 Speaking to a crowd that overflowed the 8,455-seat Brick Breeden Fieldhouse at Montana State University, Trump said the state and the nation need Sheehy to win.

-Sheehy said: “You have a very important job to do, because if Donald Trump gets to the White House and doesn’t have a Senate, he’s not going to get things done.”
+Sheehy said, “You have a very important job to do, because if Donald Trump gets to the White House and doesn’t have a Senate, he’s not going to get things done.”

 The crowd roared its approval when Sheehy committed to delivering on a theme that emerged during his 56-county tour speaking to Montanans: “They want common sense back.
 They want common-sense government.
 And what does ‘common sense’ mean to Montanans?
 They want a secure border, safe streets, cheap gas.
-Cops are good, criminals are bad.
-Boys are boys, girls are girls.”
+Cops are good; criminals are bad.
+Boys are boys; girls are girls.”

 Meanwhile, his Democrat opponents, Vice President Kamala Harris and Minnesota Gov. Tim Walz, campaigned in Arizona.
 That’s a battleground state in the presidential race, whereas Montana is considered solidly in Trump’s column.

-Some questioned why Trump chose to visit Montana instead of a swing state, considering that he won Montana during his two prior presidential runs and that he holds a 15-point lead over Harris thus far, FiveThirtyEight.com reports.
+Some questioned why Trump chose to visit Montana instead of a swing state, considering that he won Montana during his two prior presidential runs and that he holds a 15-point lead over Harris thus far, according to FiveThirtyEight.com reports.

-He told Sheehy, “You'd better win.”
+Trump told Sheehy, “You'd better win.”

 Thus far, Tester has a huge fundraising advantage over Sheehy, but Sheehy has been edging out his opponent in most opinion polls.